 Since the mid 1990s, when David Percy first suggested the presence of extra lighting in the 'descending the ladder' series of Apollo 11 images – a finding later confirmed by Dr. David Groves – various entities have come to the defence of NASA.
-These have included the US MythBusters show, Jay Weidner for ZigZag Productions, Sir Patrick Moore on The Sky at Night, and now NVIDIA.
+These have included the US MythBusters show, ZigZag Productions, Sir Patrick Moore on The Sky at Night, and now NVIDIA.

 Descending the ladder series

 It is rather obvious to professional cinematographers that movie-style lighting was used here, as this side of the LM is in shadow.
 Without lighting these images they would look extremely dim, as does the footage from the transmitted TV recordings which didn't benefit from any additional illumination.
 NVIDIA has attempted to prove that this is a genuine lunar surface picture – but has failed to do so on several counts.